pmyers88/dc-metro-echo/README.md

 # dc-metro-echo
-Echo app to tell a user when the next train is arriving at a given metro station.
+Amazon Echo skill for the Washington D.C.
+Metro